 "Natural disasters and emergency situations like the COVID-19 pandemic have impacted the lives of many students and their families.
 While entirely optional, you may share information here regarding how any of these events have affected you or your family circumstances."
 (The student then checks the situations that apply to them and is offered a text box to provide additional information, 300 words maximum.)

-The COVID19 pandemic continues to create unique challenges for students.
-For the 2020-21 application cycle, students who are unable to provide standardized test scores are encouraged to apply and will not be disadvantaged in the application process.
+The COVID19 pandemic has created unique challenges for students.
+For the 2021-22 application cycle, students who are unable to provide standardized test scores are encouraged to apply and will not be disadvantaged in the application process.
 Applications will be reviewed with the information a student is able to provide.

 - Students will be considered regardless of their ability to test or provide test scores.